How Much Does It Cost to Make a Will?

 Online Will Services

-Online will services, costing between $100 and $300, offer an affordable option for creating a will from home.
+Reputable online services usually charge between $99 and $199 and offer an affordable option for creating a will from home.
 These services provide affordability and the convenience of creating a personalized will without direct legal assistance.
 These platforms are user-friendly, designed for individuals to complete on their own.

 Hiring an Estate Planning Attorney

-Hiring an estate planning attorney to draft a will typically costs between $3,000 and over $10,000.
-The higher costs reflect the attorney’s expertise and time, invaluable for complicated estates.
-An attorney provides tailored advice, ongoing support, and ensures your will is comprehensive and legally sound.
+Hiring an estate planning attorney to draft a will typically costs between $1,000 and $10,000 or more.
+The higher price reflects the attorney’s time, often billed at around $300 an hour.
+In return, you receive tailored advice, ongoing support, and the assurance that your will is comprehensive and legally sound.

 Additional Expenses to Consider